St. Patrick’s Day Table Decor (Pretty and Simple)

 Welcome to my kitchen!

-As always, I kept it simple with my table setting decor.
-Rather than shop for a bunch of new things, I challenged myself to create a table mostly with things I already owned.
+Rather than buy a bunch of new things, I challenged myself to create a table setting using mostly items I already owned.

 Though, I did buy the daisies and the shamrock plant.
-I’ll try again to keep the plant alive…although the one I bought a few years ago didn’t make it very long.
-No surprise there with my black thumb!
+As always, I’ll try again to keep the plant alive…although the one I bought a few years ago didn’t make it very long.
+Unfortunately, I’ve never been known for having a green thumb!

 Lately, I’ve been thinking about buying some colored glassware.
 Recently, I’ve seen some cute ones and I love the way they add a nice splash of color to a table.
-Then again, so do these S. Pellegrino bottles used as vases!
+Then again, so do the green S. Pellegrino bottles used as vases!
 Don’t you think they’re perfect for St. Patrick’s Day?!
+Since I like to keep my table centerpieces simple, the bottles and shamrocks were just enough.

-Overall, between the white, green and natural elements, my table is ready for spring…and St. Patrick’s Day!
+Overall, between the white, green and natural elements, I think my table is ready St. Patrick’s Day…and spring!
+For more ideas, here are even more ways to decorate in the month of March – Goodbye February, Hello March!

 Shop the look: